wkumari/draft-wkumari-dnsop-cheese-shop/README.md

 Abstract

    This document describes a method to generate negative answers from NSEC records for the special case of the DNS root.
-This improves performance; the resolver can answer immediatly, and does not need to query the root.
+This ican mprove performance; the resolver can answer immediatly, and does not need to query the root.
 It also cuts down on the so-called "junk" queries.